irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Tunneling/Port_Forwarding.md

 ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/ec2.png)
 9. The output of the command ```sudo nestat -tpn``` shows that the tunnel with AWS instance in established.
 ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/Screen%20Shot%202017-08-20%20at%2012.51.42.png)
-10. Now that the ports are proved to be open we can check if the tunnel is working.
-To do that we opened web browser and enter _http://aws_ip_or_dns_name:1234_ in address line.
+10. Now that the tunnel is set up we opened a web browser and entered _http://aws_ip_or_dns_name:1234_ in address line.
 The screenshot below shows that the user is connected to Nginx server via AWS instance. ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/nginx.png)